 Everything we do is based on great experience and professionalism.

-Kraków, a city surrounded in legend, where time flows differently, and where every moment becomes a moment in history.
-For centuries Kraków was the capital of Poland, the seat of kings, drawing great scholars and artists from the whole world.
+Kraków, a city engulfed in legends, where time flows differently, and where every moment becomes a moment in history.
+For centuries Kraków was the capital of Poland and the seat of kings.
+As the capital of Poland, the royal city of Krakow for centuries attracted great scholars and artists from all around the world.
 Countless monuments dating from all epochs are the embodiment of this history.
 Thanks to its uncommonly rich culture the city has been registered as one of the 12 sites on the UNESCO World Heritage List.
 It represents a Central European metropolis, the city of culture, art and science.
 Many eminent representatives of the Polish cultural world live here.
 The citizens and tourist masses visiting the city appreciate the uniqueness of Kraków.
-They fall in love with it, leaving only looking forward to coming back.
+They fall in love with it, looking forward to come back.

 Day 1.
 Kraków